Dataloader

 keyframe_interval samples (counted directly for integer indices,

-converted to keyframe_interval / fps_estimate seconds for
+converted to keyframe_interval / fps_estimate seconds for timestamp

-to the true frame rate.
+for timestamp indices fps_estimate must be close to the true frame rate.

 Samples may be raw H.264 AVC1/AVCC (length-prefixed NAL units) or Annex B; the format is detected automatically per sample.

-their collate function before stacking.
+out in their collate function before stacking.

 def context_range(index_value)